-During the years ended December 31, 2018, 2017 and 2016, we borrowed proceeds of approximately \$167.9 million, \$218.3 million and \$262.7 million, respectively, before repayments on the Revolving Credit Facility of \$59.9 million, \$64.9 million and \$120.3 million, respectively.
-We have borrowed money to fund real estate development and intend to continue borrowing money, to a lesser extent, to fund other enhancements to our portfolio, as well as to cover periodic shortfalls between distributions paid and cash flows from operating activities.
-Our principal demand for funds is expected to be for the payment of debt service on our outstanding indebtedness and the payment of distributions.
+During the years ended December 31, 2019, 2018 and 2017, we borrowed proceeds of approximately \$116.5 million, \$167.9 million and \$218.3 million, respectively, before repayments on the Revolving Credit Facility, as described in "Uses of Liquidity and Capital Resources - Debt Repayments."
+We have borrowed money to fund capital expenditures at our properties.
+We intend to continue borrowing money, to a lesser extent, to fund other enhancements to our portfolio.
 Generally, we expect to meet short-term working capital needs from our cash flows from operations.

-On an ongoing basis, we monitor our debt maturities, engage in dialogues with third-party lenders about various financing scenarios and analyze our overall portfolio borrowings in advance of scheduled maturity dates of the debt obligations to determine the optimal borrowing strategy.
-During the year ended December 31, 2018, we completed refinancings, repayments and/or extensions totaling approximately \$443.1 million of debt obligations, of which approximately \$231.5 million and approximately \$211.6 million were scheduled to mature in 2018 and 2019, respectively.
+On an ongoing basis, we monitor our debt maturities, engage in dialogue with third-party lenders about various financing scenarios and analyze our overall portfolio borrowings in advance of scheduled maturity dates of the debt obligations to determine the optimal borrowing strategy.
+We completed refinancings, repayments of scheduled debt obligations and, during 2019, as part of executing under our Possible Strategic Alternatives, made early repayments of obligations scheduled to mature after December 31, 2019.
 Refer to "Uses of Liquidity and Capital Resources - Debt Repayments" for additional information.